Chloé Zhao makes Oscar history, winning best director

 “I have always found goodness in the people I’ve met everywhere I went in the world,” said Zhao.
 “This is for anyone who has the faith and the courage to hold on to the goodness in themselves and to hold on the goodness in other no matter how difficult it is to do that.”

-The 93rd Academy Awards, the most ambitious award show held during the pandemic, rolled out a red carpet and restored some glamour to a movie institution, but with a radically transformed — and in some ways downsized — telecast.
+The 93rd Academy Awards, the most ambitious award show held during the pandemic, rolled out a red carpet and restored some glamour to the nearly century-old movie institution, but with a radically transformed — and in some ways downsized — telecast.

 The ceremony — fashioned as a movie of its own — kicked off with opening credits and a slinky Regina King entrance, as the camera followed the actress and “One Night in Miami” director in one take as she strode with an Oscar in hand into Los Angeles’ Union Station and onto the stage.
-Inside the transit hub, nominees sat a cozy, lamp-lit tables around an intimate amphitheater.
+Inside the transit hub (trains were still running), nominees sat at cozy, lamp-lit tables around an intimate amphitheater.

 Daniel Kaluuya won best supporting actor for “Judas and the Black Messiah.”
 The win for the 32-year-old British actor who was previously nominated for “Get Out,” was widely expected.
 Kaluuya won for his fiery performance as the Black Panther leader Fred Hampton, whom Kaluuya thanked for showing him “how to love myself.”